mullvad/mullvadvpn-app-tests/README.md

 ## Environment variables

+* `ACCOUNT_TOKENS` - Comma-separated list of account numbers.
+Use instead of `ACCOUNT_TOKEN` for
+  `./ci-runtests.sh`.
+Uses round robin to select an account for each VM.

 * `ACCOUNT_TOKEN` - Must be set to a valid Mullvad account number since a lot of tests depend on the app being logged in.